pglemos/GOLFFOX/docs/fixes/RESOLUCAO_MAPA.md

 DROP POLICY IF EXISTS "vehicles_update_policy" ON public.vehicles;
 DROP POLICY IF EXISTS "vehicles_delete_policy" ON public.vehicles;
 DROP POLICY IF EXISTS "Admin full access vehicles" ON public.vehicles;
-DROP POLICY IF EXISTS "Carrier manage vehicles" ON public.vehicles;
+DROP POLICY IF EXISTS "transportadora manage vehicles" ON public.vehicles;
 DROP POLICY IF EXISTS "Others view vehicles" ON public.vehicles;
 DROP POLICY IF EXISTS "vehicles_admin_all" ON public.vehicles;
 DROP POLICY IF EXISTS "vehicles_company_read" ON public.vehicles;